-As with the tensor fascia latae and superficial gluteus maximus, if the knee is straight, then the long head can help externally rotate the shin and thigh bone together relative to the hip bone.
+As with the tensor fascia latae and superficial gluteus maximus, if the knee is straight, then the long head of the biceps femoris can help externally rotate the shin and thigh bone together relative to the hip bone.

 Medial muscles that help to control knee rotation include the sartorius, gracilis and semitendinosus which attach join together near their attachment to the inside of the tiba to form a structure termed the pes anserinus or "goose foot".
 Note that the semimembranosus, may or may not play a role in controlling knee rotation.

 All three of the pes anserinus muscles attach to prominent corner points of the hip bone.